jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Link with subpart DA
 (3) This section supplements the general permission.

+### DB 70 Deduction for interruption expenditure due to emergency event
+Deduction
+(1) A person is allowed a deduction for expenditure incurred while their income-earning activity is interrupted by an emergency event if they meet the requirements of section FP 13 (Treatment of expenditure when income-earning activity interrupted).
+Link with subpart DA
+(2) This section supplements the general permission.

 ### Subpart DC — Employee or contractor expenditure

 ### DC 1 Lump sum payments on retirement